PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 `L` weight is silently accepted.
 Multi-qubit idle faults are outside the scope of these keyword arguments and will arrive through a typed channel interface.

-These rates match the engines *runtime* application semantics (`GeneralNoiseModel`'s internal fields); the engines `GeneralNoiseModelBuilder` additionally rescales its public inputs (square-root scaling, an incoherent-conversion factor, and cycles-to-radians), so builder inputs are not directly interchangeable with these parameters.
+These rates match the engines family setters and runtime application semantics.
+The removed quadratic builder spelling was the exception: its input was in cycles per time and was converted before the runtime saw it.
+Family sine rates are in radians per time and are not converted.

 Every residual is readable from `dem.idle_noise_residuals` as a dictionary containing `channel_kind`, `location_index`, the concrete